1970s energy crisis: Recession

-The decade of the 1970s was a period of limited or negative economic growth due in part to the energy crises of that decade.
-Although the mid decade was the worst period for the United States the economy was generally weak until the 1980s.
-The period marked the end of the general post-World War II economic boom.
-It differed from many previous recessions as being a stagflation, where high unemployment coincided with high inflation.
+The U.S. reported a negative economic growth during the period concerning the 1970s and it remained weak till the 1980s as the post World War II economic boom drew to a close.
+But it was a different type of recession as it was a scenario of stagflation which is a rare economic consequence.

-Other causes that contributed to the recession included the Vietnam War, which turned out costly for the United States of America and the fall of the Bretton Woods system.
+Other causes that contributed to the recession included the Vietnam War, which turned out costly for the United States and the fall of the Bretton Woods system.
 The emergence of newly industrialized countries rose competition in the metal industry, triggering a steel crisis, where industrial core areas in North America and Europe were forced to re-structure.
 The 1973–1974 stock market crash made the recession evident.

-According to the National Bureau of Economic Research, the recession in the United States lasted from November 1973 to March 1975.
-Although the economy was expanding from 1975 to the first recession of the early 1980s, which began in January 1980, inflation remained extremely high for the rest of the decade.
+According to the National Bureau of Economic Research, the U.S. economy slid into a recession during the period of 1973–75.
+Inflation levels remained high even when an economic expansion took place afterwards.

 During this recession, the Gross Domestic Product of the United States fell 3.2%.
 Although the recession ended in March 1975, the unemployment rate did not peak for several months.
 In May 1975, the rate reached its height for the cycle of 9%.
-(Only two cycles have higher peaks than this: in early 2020, when the United States' unemployment rate briefly exceeded 15% in response to economic consequences of the COVID-19 Pandemic; and the early 1980s recession, when unemployment peaked at 10.8% in November and December 1982.)

 The recession also lasted from 1973 to 1975 in the United Kingdom.
 The GDP declined by 3.9% or 3.37% depending on the source.
 It took 14 quarters for the UK's GDP to recover to that at the start of recession.